rizafahmi/gemini-for-web-dev/README.md

 # Gemini AI for Web Developer

+Showcase of Gemini AI for Web Developer.
+Build with:
+- NodeJS (vanilla)
+- Turso database for saving previous result
+- HTML, CSS and JavaScript

 ## TODO
 - [x] Render markdown to html
 - [x] Save result into db